brand_logo

 “Yale was named after a wealthy British Merchant, Elihu Yale, who made several donations.”

 Yale University is one of the most prestigious and oldest colleges in the US, originally chartered by the colonial legislature of Connecticut in 1701.
-It has one of the most beautiful urban campuses in the USA, with tree-lined pathways and canopies.
-Being the third oldest American university, it went through a lot of changes over the period, such as the name from Collegiate College to Yale in 1716.
-Consistently ranked as one of the top universities in the world, one of the oldest universities in the US, once emphasized classical studies and orthodox Puritanism adherence.
-Bill Clinton and George W. Bush both served as U.S. Presidents and they were from here.
-Read our blog to know more about the top universities in the world which will help you excel in your academic as well as professional career.
+Being the third-oldest American university, it went through a lot of changes over the period, such as the name change from Collegiate College to Yale in 1716.
+Consistently ranked as one of the top universities in the world, it once emphasized classical studies and orthodox Puritanism adherence.
+Bill Clinton and George W. Bush both served as U.S. Presidents, and they were from here.

 5. University of Pennsylvania